Home Compare CTEC.L vs STE

 Convatec Group vs STERIS: Which Stock Looks Stronger in 2026?

-STERIS holds the cleaner structural position, with growth as the main driver and valuation adding further support.
-Convatec still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+STERIS holds the cleaner structural position, with the lead spread across valuation and growth.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CTEC.L: STOXX 600, STE: Russell 1000).
+Peer scores are normalised within each company's primary universe (CTEC.L: STOXX 600, STE: S&P 500).

 Trajectory Similarity